ExpressionEngine/ExpressionEngine-User-Guide/source/templates/globals/snippets.rst

-Snippets can be considered to actually be part of the template that they are used on, with their expanded contents parsed simultaneous to other tags and variables on the template. `Embedded templates <../embedding_templates.html>`_ are separate templates, with their own preferences (caching, PHP parsing, access, etc.), and are parsed individually.
+Snippets can be considered to actually be part of the template that they are used on, with their expanded contents parsed simultaneous to other tags and variables on the template. :doc:`Embedded templates <../embedding>` are separate templates, with their own preferences (caching, PHP parsing, access, etc.), and are parsed individually.
 Put another way, embedded templates are not *included* in the parent template, but rather *added to them* after the